ratatui/ratatui-website/src/concepts/backends/alternate-screen.md

 ![](https://user-images.githubusercontent.com/1813121/272153791-5a0fbdd9-8e9b-4220-8255-0f96b836b823.gif)

-Try running this code on your own to experiment with `EnterAlternateScreen` and `LeaveAlternateScreen`.
+Try running this code on your own and experiment with `EnterAlternateScreen` and `LeaveAlternateScreen`.

 Note that not all terminal emulators support the alternate screen, and even those that do may handle